ThomasPueschel/bdown/content/terms.md

 ## Website:

-Website Content: Thomas A. Püschel, if no other author is provided: Thomas A. Püschel.
+Website Content: Thomas A. Püschel (unless other author is specifically provided).

 Declaration about the editorial policy:

-The content of this website is my personal opinion.
+All the content of this website is my personal opinion.
 The purpose of this website is not commercial.

-...